artcom/hsm-js/README.md

         var c = new HSM.Parallel("c", new HSM.StateMachine([c11, c12]),
                                       new HSM.StateMachine([c21, c22]));

-again, _c_ is a State which can be used in the constructor of the _top_ state machine.
+again, _c_ is a State and can be used to construct the _top_ state machine.
+It can have event handlers and entry and exit handlers.

-## Entry and Exit Actions

-Each state can have a on\_entry and/or on\_exit function.
-They will be invoked when the state is entered or exited.

 ## Internal, External and Local Transitions (TODO)